Main content

 Edward Hopkinson (1850-1935), son of Oliver Hopkinson, was an attorney and president of the Philadelphia and Gray's Ferry Passenger railroad Company.
 His son, Edward Hopkinson Jr. (1885-1966) was a Philadelphia investment broker.
 He succeeded the late E.T.
 Stolesbury as the senior partner in Drexel & Co.
 Hopkinson was a significant leader in civic affairs and served as the first chairman of the City Planning Commission, established in 1942.
 The commission was credited with physical improvements to the city of Philadelphia.

-The Hopkinson family papers comprise original documents as well as reproductions of: biographical and genealogical research, clippings, certificates, correspondence, diaries, indexes, wills and estate documents, photographs, sheet music, school and birth records, and report cards.
+This collection of Hopkinson family papers contains original documents as well as reproductions of: biographical and genealogical research, clippings, certificates, correspondence, diaries, indexes, wills and estate documents, photographs, sheet music, school and birth records, and report cards.
+The collection all originates from a sale of Hopkinson family property in 2020 and as such is fragmentary and based on those lots which the university was able to acquire.

 Subject